Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

    types of locators above allow Selenium to test a UI element independent of its location on the page.
 So if the page structure and organization is altered, the test will still pass.
-One may or may not want to also test whether the page structure changes.
+You may or may not want to also test whether the page structure changes.
 In the case where web designers frequently alter the page, but its functionality must be regression tested, testing via id and name attributes, or really via any HTML property, becomes very important.